 Organ Scholars are expected to be regular members of the Cathedral Choir and subject to the expectations outlined above for Choral Scholars.
 In addition, Organ Scholars may arrange for private organ lessons with the Cathedral Organist and practising privileges on the cathedral’s Casavant organ when the building is not otherwise in use.
 The amount of the scholarship will be applied to the charges incurred for organ instruction.
 Organ scholars will have opportunity to play voluntaries and accompaniments during services as well as to apply to use the cathedral organ for recording or recitals.

 Scholarship Categories and Responsibilities

 There are two categories of scholarships.
 High School Students (Levels 1 to 3) are eligible for a Junior Scholarship in the amount of $1000 per annum.
 Post-Secondary students are eligible for a scholarship of $2000 per annum.
 Scholarships are paid in three installments; at Christmas, Easter, and the Patronal Festival in the amounts of:

 Junior $400/$400/$200 Senior $800/$800/$400

-Choral and Organ Scholars commit to attend choir rehearsals each Wednesday from 7:30 to 9:30 pm as well as two services on Sundays.
-The services begin at 11 am and 4 pm with a mandatory 30 minute warmup prior to each.
+Choral and Organ Scholars commit to attend choir rehearsals each Wednesday from 7:30 to 9:30 pm, and sing at the 11 am service every Sunday, and at 7 pm on the second Sunday of each month.
+Prior to each service there is a mandatory 30 minute warmup.

-The Cathedral Choir sings between Labour Day and the Patronal Festival (the Sunday closest to June 24) with a week off after each of Christmas Carol Service and Easter Day.
+The Cathedral Choir sings between the Sunday after Labour Day and the Patronal Festival (the Sunday closest to June 24) with a week off after each of Christmas and Easter Day.
 There are occasional additional services such as Maundy Thursday, Christmas Eve, ordinations, etc. at which the choir also sings.